 - 2 Cups Water

-- In a large saucepan, add the oil and turn the heat to medium.
-Once the oil is hot add the onion, carrots and celery.
+- Heat the oil in a large saucepan over medium heat.
+Once the oil is shimmering add the onion, carrots and celery.
 Saute the veggies, stirring often for about 4 min or until softened.
+Season with a little salt and pepper.
 Add the whole garlic and stir.

 - Add the spices and stir to combine and release their aroma and oil.